anapysasi/ML_final_project/README.md

 - This file requires TENSFORFLOW 2.1.0
 ```

 File that creates a model with the best results using CNN with Keras.
-Adding 8 layers to the CNN including Conv2D, MaxPooling, Flatten and Desnse layes.
+Adding 8 layers to the CNN including Conv2D, MaxPooling, Flatten and Dense layers.

 Accuracy score: 0.701